 Special Issue on T-Learning for the journal Sustainability (2020)

-- The Special Issue was edited by Heila Sisitka and Stefan Bengttson (post-doc on the project) and included a collection of papers from case studies and theoretical papers exploring Transgressive Learning and Transformations to Sustainability.
-In addition to over 56 (at last count) peer reviewed t-learning academic papers, the Journal carried a theoretical review of and orientation to T-learning (Bengttson, 2020) and a number of ‘final papers’ which shared aspects of the T-learning case study reports from the project sites in Sweden, South Africa, Colombia and the Netherlands, India, Zimbabwe, and Vietnam.
+- The Special Issue, edited by Heila Sisitka and Stefan Bengttson, included a collection of papers from case studies and theoretical papers exploring Transgressive Learning and Transformations to Sustainability.
+The Special Issue included a theoretical review of and orientation to T-learning (Bengttson, 2020) and a number of ‘final papers’ which shared aspects of the T-learning case study reports from the project sites in Sweden, South Africa, Colombia and the Netherlands, India, Zimbabwe, and Vietnam.

 Global conference contributions